kizniche/Mycodo/docs/Supported-Actions.md

 Turn an On/Off Output On, Off, or On for a duration.

-Usage: Executing <strong>self.run_action("{ACTION_ID}")</strong> will actuate an output.
-Executing <strong>self.run_action("{ACTION_ID}", value={"output_id": "959019d1-c1fa-41fe-a554-7be3366a9c5b", "channel": 0, "state": "on", "duration": 300})</strong> will set the state of the output with the specified ID and channel.
+Usage: Executing <strong>self.run_action("ACTION_ID")</strong> will actuate an output.
+Executing <strong>self.run_action("ACTION_ID", value={"output_id": "959019d1-c1fa-41fe-a554-7be3366a9c5b", "channel": 0, "state": "on", "duration": 300})</strong> will set the state of the output with the specified ID and channel.
 If state is on and a duration is set, the output will turn off after the duration.

 #### Options